 5. Upgrade to Business Select at the Airport

-If you love being the first one the plane so that you can snag an exit row or the first row, then you probably invested in a Business Select ticket (or even Early Bird).
+If you love being the first on the plane to snag an exit row or the first row, you probably invested in a Business Select ticket (or even Early Bird).

 But how many times have you fallen short of snagging your favorite row?